Reshuffle an opportunity for 4G ministers to work together in new capacities: PM Lee

 The Cabinet has to work as a team, covering for one another, he added.

-"People must know that you're working, doing this as part of a team, and you're doing your part," Mr Lee said.
+"People must know that you are working, doing this as part of a team, and you are doing your part," he said.

-"But at the same time you're covering for one another so that when a problem comes up, we deal with the problem holistically - not just each person tackling his piece and leaving gaps in between or overlaps and conflicts between the different ministries."
+"But at the same time, you are covering for one another so that when a problem comes up, we deal with the problem holistically - not just each person tackling his piece and leaving gaps in between or overlaps and conflicts between the different ministries."

 The new configuration will see seven of the 15 ministries helmed by new ministers from May 15.